inversed-ru/Ascension/README.md

 A metaheuristic optimization framework.
 See the [project homepage](http://inversed.ru/Ascension.htm) for an overview and notable results (please note that many of the described features had to be omitted from the 2.0 release).

 ## How to use the framework
-Copy a project definition module (PDM) into the project folder, rename it to *problem.pas*, then compile and run Ascension.
-A couple of example PDMs are located in the *problems* folder.
+Copy a problem definition module (PDM) from the *problems* into the project folder, rename it to *problem.pas*, then compile (I recommend using [Lazarus IDE](https://www.lazarus-ide.org/)) and run Ascension.
 Algorithm parameters are specified in the *Config.ini* file.
 Several files are created during the optimization process:

 File | Description